Meldanor/MyBlog/content/blog/2025_01_13_godot_and_bevy.md

 There was a VERY SMALL prototype for a Factorio clone but I couldn't find a good reason why not developing a mod instead of a full game.
 I tried more and more community plugins especially dialogue and AI systems.
 Both are not present in Godot but are provided by plugins.

 I had a good idea for a Zelda / Moonlighter clone with a heavy story and relation focus.
 I build my basics and abstracted stuff to easily produce new enemies.
 I even tried my first pixel art.
 The picture speaks for itself.
 But I'm very proud of my slime!
 It even has some animations.
 This project taught me more about style and pixel art, but the dialogue system in the plugin was okay.
-The UX was terrible and I can't blame anybody developing the plugin for free.
-In the end I dropped the project.
+The UX was not really good and I can't blame anybody developing a plugin for free.
+In the end I dropped the project because I was busy with other stuff.
+And with the Factorio DLC.

 {% centered_thumbnail(path="images/godot-projects/Hero Out of Necessity.png", size=400, op="fit", format="webp", quality="75") %}
 First pixel art try with a try-out level